wajdiail/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 30.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-Video of the car driving autonomously using the trained model
+Below is video of the car driving autonomously using the trained model

 [Video Output](./video_output.mp4)